Vitamin D3 Brain Health: Clinical Research & Mechanisms

 Nutrients support exercise performance and recovery.
 Supplementation may enhance training adaptations.
 The combination produces synergistic benefits.

 Timing affects interaction.
-Some nutrients are best taken before exercise; others after.
+Some nutrients work best before exercise; others after.
 Strategic timing optimizes effects.

 Hydration status affects nutrient delivery.
 Proper hydration supports circulation and transport.
 Dehydration impairs nutrient distribution.